Is the high-energy environment of K2-18b special?: Discussion

 The incident flux on the planet and its effect on the temperature profile or thermal structure have been studied using various models.
 Intense XUV radiation leads to heating of the upper atmosphere, causing it to expand and form extended exospheres \citep{Lammer2007}, while carbon-bearing species such as $\mathrm{CO_2}$ affect the cooling process \citep{Johnstone2021}.
 General circulation models (GCMs) show that stellar irradiation also influences large-scale atmospheric dynamics, including circulation patterns, cloud formation, and observable properties such as phase curves and albedo.
 For super-Earths with rocky cores and secondary atmospheres, retention depends on factors such as atmospheric composition, stellar mass, and stellar evolution. \cite{VanLooveren2025} demonstrated that for a $\sim$1 Earth-mass planet, the host star's XUV flux and activity history play a key role in determining long-term atmospheric survival.

 Figure \ref{fig:HZ} shows that the planet resides between the Recent Venus and Runaway Greenhouse habitable zone limits.
-A runaway greenhouse effect occurs when greenhouse gases such as $\mathrm{H_2O},\mathrm{CH_4},\mathrm{CO_2},\mathrm{N_2O}, \mathrm{O_3}$ trap outgoing thermal radiation, leading to rapid heating and the potential loss of surface liquid water.
-If water vapor reaches the stratosphere, it may escape via hydrodynamic escape, ultimately desiccating the planet \citep{Nakajima1992}.
 Observations showing the presence of $\mathrm{CH_4}$ in K2-18b’s atmosphere possibly indicate an ongoing runaway greenhouse effect, which is strengthened by the thermal structure context in Fig.\ref{fig:thermal_structure}.
 Here, we place observational constraints on the model from \cite{Johnstone2021}, where the measurement of the $\mathrm{CO_2}$ mixing ratio of $10^{(-1.75^\dscript{+0.45}{-1.03})}$ is taken from the no-offset results of \cite{Madhusudhan2023}.
 The no-offset case refers to the baseline scenario where the NIRISS and NIRSpec spectra are combined directly, without introducing any relative flux adjustments between the instruments or channels.
 However, if K2-18b is hydrogen-rich, then $\mathrm{H_3^+}$ would play a more significant role in cooling the atmosphere \citep{Miller2010}, while $\mathrm{CO_2}$ would have little influence on the cooling process.
 The X-ray flux on the planet of $\mathrm{F_{pl,x} = 12.47^{+3.38}_{-2.96} \ erg \ s^{-1} \ cm^{-2}}$ is from XMM-Newton MOS1 (this work).
 In Fig.\ref{fig:thermal_structure}, the overlaid model curve of \cite{Johnstone2021} describes the balance between cooling, driven by carbon-bearing species such as $\mathrm{CO_2}$ and heating from the high-energy flux incident on the planet.
 At face value, our X-ray measurement (red error bar in Fig.\ref{fig:thermal_structure}) implies that there is not enough $\mathrm{CO_2}$ to prevent run-away X-ray heating in K2-18b.
 We note that this model assumes a $\mathrm{CO_2}$- and $\mathrm{N_2}$-dominated atmosphere, whereas K2-18b is expected to be H/He-rich with $\mathrm{CO_2}$ only as a minor species.
 In addition, \citet{Turbet2019} showed that planets undergoing runaway greenhouse evolution develop thick, water-vapor-dominated atmospheres, significantly inflating their radii—an effect that is observable from space missions.
 For a better understanding of diverse exoplanetary thermal structures, further observations of sub-Neptunes are essential to place stronger constraints on this model.